-If you’re looking to improve your diet by including more foods that help stroke recovery, then you’ve come to the right place.
+If you’re trying to eat better foods that help stroke recovery, then you’ve come to the right place.

 1. Avoid Saturated Fat and Refined Sugar

-Okay, so maybe this first one isn’t a food that you should eat – rather, it’s a couple of foods that you should definitely avoid!
+Okay, this first one isn’t a food that you should eat – rather, it’s a couple of foods that you should definitely avoid!

-Eating saturated fat and sugar reduces BDNF and stifles your brain’s ability to grow new brain cells, rewire your current cells, and relearn the abilities that were impaired after stroke.
+Because eating saturated fat and sugar reduces BDNF and stifles your brain’s ability to grow new brain cells, which is the opposite of your stroke recovery goals.

-(Plus, saturated fat and sugar promote weight gain, which is a stroke risk factor, so it’s really a quadruple negative…)
+Plus, saturated fat and sugar promote weight gain, which is a stroke risk factor.

 How to remove saturated fats and refined sugars from your diet: